charmed-kubernetes/bundle/fragments/k8s/cdk-converged/README.md

 ```

 By default, this establishes a proxy running on your local machine and the
-kubernetes-master unit.
+kubernetes-control-plane unit.
 To reach the Kubernetes dashboard, visit
 `http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/` if using 1.16 or newer or
 `http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/` if using an older version.